๐Ÿฅ…Holding Trades

 The funding fee focuses on closing the gap between long and short Open Interest, driving the protocol towards an equilibrium and minimizing delta risk for the vault.

+The formula is expressed as the velocity of change, which is constant between orders, of the funding fee.
 The funding fee is applied to the side with a positive skew and expressed as a percentage per day:

 Volatility Fee